nards-it/docker-s3cmd-sync/README.md

            -v /home/user/.s3/.s3cfg:/root/.s3cfg \
            nards/docker-s3cmd-sync /data/ s3://mybucket/someprefix
 ```
+### Final backup strategy

+A final backup will always be performed when a shutdown event is trapped.
+The script will traps on `SIGHUP` `SIGINT` `SIGTERM` and grants docker container backup on gracefully shutdown.

+The environment variable `S3CMD_FINAL_STRATEGY` could be used to force the last sync strategy to:
+- `AUTO` (default) will select the best option to keep all permissions
+- `PUT` will upload again all files
+- `SYNC` will sync only identificable changed files

-A final put will always be performed on container shutdown, to reupload all files.
-It could be a sync in the future (see [Posix file attributes persist during sync](#posix-file-attributes-persist-during-sync) section).
+It could be configured to optimize execution and posix permissions.
+Read more at [Posix file attributes persist during sync](#posix-file-attributes-persist-during-sync).

 ### Forcing a sync